dbc2201/gla-bcsc0006-2019/Practice/LinkedList/linkedList.md

 3. Circular Linked List

     - There is no `head` or `tail` in a `circular` linked list.
+    - Instead of having the last node's next pointer be `null`, it points back to the first node.

 ___

 ## A Node